-Yohan Blake (l) upsets Usain Bolt in Kingston with a sizzling 9.75 (Anthony Foster) © Copyright
+Yohan Blake (l) upsets Usain Bolt in the 100m at the Jamaican Championships in Kingston (AFP / Getty Images) © Copyright

 Blake signs for Lausanne – Samsung Diamond League